Taiwan

 There are many ways to discover Taiwan, by land, sea and air.
 Taiwanese public transportation is excellent, safe, clean and afforable and criss-crosses most of the island.
 A network of high speed rail connects Taipei in the North to Kaohsiung in the south, traversing via Taichung, Chiayi, Tainan and Taoyuan along the way.

-Another, denser network of regional trains connects the major cities in a slower route, stopping at smaller towns, which make a good option for moving around the island, stopping and discovering locations along the way.
+Another, denser network of regional trains connects the major cities.
+It's a slower route, stopping at smaller towns, which make it a good option for moving around the island, stopping and discovering locations along the way.

-The East coast is also served with a regional train network, which connects Taipei to Taichung, via Hualien in one of Taiwan's most scenic routes, crossing along the stunning Pacific coast and passing close to Toroko national park.
+The East coast is also served with a regional train network, which connects Taipei to Taitung, via Hualien, in one of Taiwan's most scenic routes, crossing along the stunning Pacific coast and passing close to Toroko national park.

-Trains do not got to the southern coast locations, including Kenting national park, nor to the mountains in the country's interior, expect for the tourist train to the mountain's from Chiayi.
+Trains do not however go to the southernmost coastal locations, including Kenting national park, nor to the mountains in the country's interior, expect for the tourist train to the mountains from Chiayi.

 Bus and Subway

 Long distance buses offer competing services to the train networks, which tend to be a little cheaper (and slower) than the trains.
-For tourists, The Taiwan Tour Bus has a network that goes from many major cities to top tourist destinations, such as Kaohsiung to Kenting national park, Chiayi to Alishan national park, Taipei to Jiufen and many others.
+For tourists, The company Taiwan Tour Bus (recognizable by the famous Taiwan tourist bear) has a network that goes from many major cities to top tourist destinations, such as Kaohsiung to Kenting national park, Chiayi to Alishan national park, Taipei to Jiufen and many others.

 Within towns and cities, local buses are one of the bus ways to get around, though schedules outside of large cities and especially on outlying islands, might be unreliable.
-Destinations tend be written in both traditional Chinese and Latin (English) script, making life a little easier for foreigners.
+Destinations tend be written in both traditional Chinese and Latin (English) script, making life a little easier for foreigners, but this is not always the case.

 Taipei, Kaohsiung and Taichung have a mixed light rail/subway system which can get you around those cities quickly.
 While excellent in the inner city, getting to some of the outlying areas of town usually still requires taking the bus.